We think about maximising athletic performance in two categories: On-Hours and Off-Hours.

 In this article, we'll discuss:

-- What is Glucose Variability?
+- What is Glucose Stability?

 - How can I experiment to find what fuel sources work best for me?

-What is Glucose Variability?
+What is Glucose Stability?

-Glucose Variability is a key metric you can use to validate how your fuel provides stable and sustainable energy (or not) in a specific time frame.
+Glucose Stability is a key metric you can use to validate how your fuel provides stable and sustainable energy (or not) in a specific time frame.
 It represents the degree of movement (ups and downs) of your glucose levels on the Live Graph.
 To be more precise, it's a summary metric that indicates the "dispersion" of glucose data or how widely your glucose levels are spread around your Average Glucose.

-Movement of the line on the Live Graph is normal as your body naturally regulates glucose levels with an average variability of 10-12 mg/dL during rest (unpublished evidence).
+Movement of the line on the Live Graph is normal as your body naturally regulates glucose levels with an average stability of 10-12 mg/dL during rest (unpublished evidence).
 However, during rapid drops (and even rapid increases) in glucose, you may experience fatigue, lethargy, lack of focus, and lack of energy.
 Significant changes (steep and large upward or downward movements) can impact energy levels, feeling, key training adaptations and performance in general.

 Determining which type of food and amount of fuel to consume to help prevent a dip or a steep spike in your glucose levels is critical.
 It’s the difference between sustained energy and feeling sluggish.